-Digital inkjet printing expanded the opportunity for promotional customization beyond hand painting or stickers.
+Digital inkjet printing has expanded the opportunity for promotional customization beyond hand painting or stickers.

 Inks Used for Vinyl Wraps and Skins

-Solvent inks deliver the best results for producing vinyl wraps, or signage.
-The solvents provide the necessary flexibility for the material when applied to an uneven surface.
-The solvents bind powerfully with the vinyl material.
+Solvent inks deliver the best results for producing vinyl wraps or signage.
+The solvents provide the necessary flexibility when applied to an uneven surface, as they form a powerful bond with the vinyl material.

-The 2017 State of the Wraps Industry Report from the Sign & Digital Graphics publication notes that the majority of printers turn to eco-solvent or light-solvent ink.
-These have reduced volatile organic compounds (VOCs).
-Smaller percentages use UV curable inks.
+The 2017 State of the Wraps Industry Report from Sign & Digital Graphics Magazine notes that the majority of printers turn to eco-solvent or light-solvent inks, which have reduced volatile organic compounds (VOCs).
+Smaller percentages of printers use UV-curable inks.

-These pigment-based inks stand up to environmental conditions.
-They resist fading.
+These pigment-based inks stand up to environmental conditions and resist fading.

 Warranty May Depend on Ink

 Vinyl manufacturers often recommend specific ink formulations for use with their products.
-Using the right ink ties into the warranty of the product, because the manufacturers know the quality of the ink has a significant impact on the overall durability of the vinyl.
+Using the right ink ties into the warranty of the product, because manufacturers know ink quality has a significant impact on the overall durability of the vinyl wrap.